-A big thank you to Kristen of A Mom’s Quest to Teach for writing this guest post.
-Kristen is a housewife and mother to a teen stepson and two younger children (son, 5, and daughter, 3).
+A big thank you to Kristen of A Mom’s Quest to Teach for writing this post.
+Kristen is a housewife and mother to a teenage stepson and two younger children (son, 5, and daughter, 3).
 She is a certified social studies teacher and has worked as a volunteer at a National Park site, in the education department of a metropolitan zoo, and as a high school history teacher.

 Featured from week 2 in the January Challenge

 - A Crystal Snow Flake Tutorial and Degar inspired Snowflake Ballerina’s for art over at Every Bed of Roses.